Eagles fly past Patriots to capture first Super Bowl title | The Japan Times

 The touchdown stood — and so did thousands of green-clad Eagles fans who weren’t going to mind the frigid conditions outside US Bank Stadium once they headed out to celebrate.
 But not before a rousing rendition of “Fly Eagles Fly” reverberated throughout the stands once the trophy was presented to Lurie.
 Later, fans danced along with the “Gonna Fly Now,” the theme from “Rocky,” the city’s best-known fictional underdog.

 The Patriots (15-4) seemed ready to take their sixth championship with Brady and coach Bill Belichick in eight Super Bowls.
-Brady threw for a game-record 505 yards and three TDs, hitting Rob Gronkowski for 4 yards before Stephen Gostkowski’s extra point gave New England its first lead, 33-32.
+Brady threw for a postseason record 505 yards and three TDs, hitting Rob Gronkowski for 4 yards before Stephen Gostkowski’s extra point gave New England its first lead, 33-32.

-Then Foles made Eagles fans forget Wentz — at least for now — with the gutsiest drive of his life, including a fourth-down conversion to Ertz at midfield.
+Then Foles made Eagles fans forget Wentz — at least for now — with the gutsiest drive of his life.

+“We couldn’t make a play to give the ball back to the offense,” Patriots cornerback Stephon Gilmore said.

 Foles has been something of a journeyman in his six pro seasons, but he has been spectacular in four career playoff games.
 He finished 28 of 43 for 373 yards and three TDs.

-The combined 1,151 yards were the most in any modern NFL game, and Brady’s 505 were the most in any playoff contest.
-The 40-year-old master finished 28 of 48 and picked apart the Eagles until the final two series.
+The combined 1,151 yards were the most in any modern NFL game.
+The 40-year-old Brady finished 28 of 48 and picked apart the Eagles until the final two series.

+Brady indicated he will return for a 19th season even as Gronkowski was hedging on his future.

+“I mean it’s 15 minutes after the game ended, so I’d like to process this a little bit,” Brady said.
+“I wouldn’t see why I wouldn’t be back.”

+Gronkowski, who has played eight superb but injury-riddled years, said “I am definitely going to look at my future.”

-It was such a wild game Foles caught a touchdown pass, and Brady was on the opposite end of a Danny Amendola throw that went off his fingertips.
+It was such a wild game Foles caught a touchdown pass , and Brady was on the opposite end of a Danny Amendola throw that went just off his fingertips.

 Eagles coach Doug Pederson brought home the championship in his second year in charge.
-Belichick is 5-3 in Super Bowls and his teams have only a plus-4 overall margin in those games.
+Belichick is 5-3 in Super Bowls, most of them decided by less than a touchdown.

-So this one was in keeping with that trend: breathtaking and even a bit bizarre.

-Brady and the Patriots looked more like five-time champions by opening the second half with a 75-yard touchdown drive.
+Brady and the Patriots looked ready for another comeback by opening the second half with a 75-yard touchdown drive.
 Gronkowski was unstoppable, grabbing four passes for 69 yards, including the 5-yard score.

-Philly didn’t flinch, answering with a precise 75-yard march and three more third-down conversions; the Eagles were 10 for 16.
-The last was on Foles’ perfect pass to Clement over double coverage.
-The rookie’s reception was upheld by review, and the Eagles were back on top by 10.
+Philly didn’t flinch, answering with a precise 75-yard march with three more third-down conversions.
+The Eagles finished 10-for-16 on third down.
+The last was a perfect pass by Foles to Corey Clement over double coverage, and the rookie’s reception was upheld by review, putting the Eagles up 10.

-Brady shrugged and, getting steadfast protection, went over 400 yards passing on the next TD drive, when receiver Chris Hogan scored from the 26 as he turned around safety Rodney McLeod.
+Brady shrugged and, getting steadfast protection, connected with Chris Hogan from the 26 for another touchdown.

 Foles, Ertz, and — at last — a revitalized defense said otherwise.